 Cherelle Sappleton is an award-winning British-Caribbean interdisciplinary artist based in Ramsgate (UK), working across collage, photography, sound and installation.
-Describing herself as ‘a cooperative and collection of organisms’, her practice is an ongoing investigation into the body's transformational capacity, and what it means to have a body, especially one that is categorised by society as being black and female.
+Describing herself as ‘a cooperative and collection of organisms’, her practice is an ongoing investigation into the body's transformational capacity, as well as what it means to have a body in a world where the flux and potential of identity is bound by class, gender, race, and ability.

 After earning an MA in Fine Art from the Central Saint Martins College of Arts in (2013), Sappleton was awarded the Denton’s Prize (2017).
 Her work has been exhibited both in the UK and internationally, with solo shows at Phoenix Gallery, Exeter and Sutton House, London.
 Group exhibitions include Turner Contemporary, Margate, UK; Hotel Michele, Margate and Summertime Gallery, New York amongst others.
 In addition to her exhibitions, Sappleton has been commissioned to create work for a variety of institutions and organizations, including Great Ormond Street Hospital, the National Trust, Hospital Rooms and the National Theatre.
 She has also completed several artist residencies, including the London Print Studio, Chisenhale Studios and the prestigious Florence Trust year-long artist residency.
 Sappleton's work is held in public and private collections, including the Soho House Art Collection.
 Her work was recently featured in Phaidon’s recent publication Vitamin C+: Collage in Contemporary Art (2023).
 She is also part of the Working Class Creatives Database.